unnati2308/50DaysofAI/README.md

 2) Make predictions
 3) Improve their performance over time by analyzing data

-- Key aspects of Machine Learning include:
+Key aspects of Machine Learning include:

-a) Supervised Learning: Training on labeled data to make predictions
+- Supervised Learning: Training on labeled data to make predictions
-b) Unsupervised Learning: Discovering patterns in unlabeled data
+- Unsupervised Learning: Discovering patterns in unlabeled data
-c) Reinforcement Learning: Learning through trial and error by interacting with an environment
+- Reinforcement Learning: Learning through trial and error by interacting with an environment

 ### Deep Learning